axeldelafosse/stemgen/README.md

 - ffmpeg https://www.ffmpeg.org (required for spleeter too)
 - ni-stem (provided in this repo or available at https://www.stems-music.com/stems-is-for-developers)
 - jo https://github.com/jpmens/jo
+- imagemagick https://imagemagick.org if you want to crop covers

 ## Usage